Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 What is the gender distribution in the organization?
 Distil to regions and departments?
-- Gender Distribution: in the company
+- Gender Distribution:
 -  -Male: 465
 -  -Female: 441
 -  -No gender: 40

--  Regions/Locations; Total employee in each location
+- Regions/Locations: Total employee in each location
 -  -Kaduna: 361
 -  -Abuja: 335
 -  -Lagos: 250

 - Departments: Total employee in each department
 -  -Legal: 88
 -  -Human Resource: 82
 -  -Services: 82